 Certified Police Officer, Wild-land Firefighter, Training Officer, Field Training Officer and member of Mounted Patrol Program

-is a blend of a police k-9 and a SAR dog (she does not bite.)
-Her specialty is urban and wilderness trailing.
-Jeff has
+Dax who is a blend of a police k-9 and a SAR dog.
+His specialty is urban and wilderness trailing.
+Jeff has certified

-in all disciplines and received certifications (and evaluated) in wilderness airscent, water, avalanche, article, urban trailing,
+and received certifications (and evaluated) in wilderness airscent, water, avalanche, article, urban trailing, and wilderness

 Vice President- Doug Teeft